Personal Law Services

-Child support or child maintenance is the financial support paid by a "separated” not necessarily divorced or divorcing parent and is paid to the parent with whom the child resides.
-It is not usually arranged as part of the divorce settlement as the Courts have limited power over child maintenance or support save as to incorporate in an order what may have been agreed.
-However the Courts will want to ensure that adequate arrangements have been made.
+Child support or child maintenance is the financial support paid by a "separated” not necessarily divorced or divorcing, parent and is paid to the guardian with whom the child resides.
+It is not usually arranged as part of the divorce settlement as the Courts have limited power over maintenance or support save as to incorporate in an order what may have been agreed.
+However, the Courts will want to ensure that adequate arrangements have been made.

 Clough & Willis Family Law Solicitors has two Resolution Accredited Experts in Family Law, Lee Marston and Marie Whittaker, who can offer legal advice and information on child support and maintenance.
 They may be contacted on firstname.lastname@example.org and email@example.com.